-Perimeter walls are permitted within any commonly-owned open space tract or right-of-way within the Village.
-These walls provide identity and definition to different uses and spaces that they separate throughout the village.
+Perimeter walls are permitted within any commonly-owned open space tract or right-of-way within the village.
+These walls provide identity and definition to different uses and spaces that they separate.
 In addition, these walls provide separation, safety, and tranquility for various uses and outdoor spaces in and out of the village.
-Appropriate locations for such walls are around the Village edges, within the village greenbelt, along neighborhood boundaries, and around any use within a neighborhood.
-Perimeter walls may be permitted up to ten (10) feet in height, exclusive of any berm.
-Perimeter walls must be constructed primarily as masonry walls, and may be accented with wood or wrought iron, upon approval of the WVRC.
+Appropriate locations for such walls are around the village edges, within the Village Greenbelt, along neighborhood boundaries, along Village Center boundaries, and around any use within a neighborhood or Village Center.
+Village Perimeter Walls may be permitted up to ten (10) feet in height, exclusive of any berm.
+Village Perimeter Walls must be constructed primarily as masonry walls, and may be accented with wood or wrought iron, upon approval of the WVRC.